jludeman-1/Ludeman-Thesis-Code/README.md

 ## Results
 Final error results of code.
-Run on video feeds the neural network has not been trained on.
-The video feeds were taken from the drone holding 20ft and 140ft while moving.
-The x axis is a frame from video feed, taken once every second.
-Program runs at ~12FPS but to increase variety of the video feed, only a frame every second was used.
+The figures below are based on video feeds the neural network has not been trained on.
+The video feeds were taken from the drone holding 20ft and 140ft of altitude while moving laterally.
+The x-axis is a frame from a video feed, taken once every second.
+The program runs at ~12FPS but to increase the variety of the video feed, only a frame every second was used.
+In the 140ft figure, the second method of width identification used is based on the corners of the runway.
+The slope method uses the slope of the lengthwise edge of the runway to recover width from the image.
+The slope was on average more accurate and had lower peak errors compared to using corners.
+The corner method was not used on the 20ft video feed, since at some points no runway corners are visible.
 <center>

 Figure below is for 20ft\